antoniovleonti/ascii-chess/README.md

 # Simple Chess
-Simple, portable ASCII Chess written in C.
+Simple, portable implementation of Chess written in C & displayed using simple ASCII characters.

 I made this over the span of two days with pretty much no outside influence.
 This is meant to be a base from which I can build chess variants.